otrv4/otrv4/architecture-decisions/008-dake.md

 - RSDAKE:
 - Spawn * :
   - non-interactive: NO online deniability with respect to R simulating I.
-  - interactive: security weakness (sections 3.8.5 and 3.8.6 of paper 1).
+  - interactive: online deniability for both parties.
+Security weakness (sections 3.8.5 and 3.8.6 of paper 1).
-- QuickSpawn:
+- QuickSpawn: non-interactive that intentionally sacrifices online deniability for R for simplicity.

 TODO: Improve the summary of properties.